microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/azureauthorizationsystem-list-actions.md

 ## Examples

-### Example 1: List Azure Actions For A Specific Service
+### Example 1: List actions for a service in the Azure authorization system

 Returns collection of all azureAuthorizationSystemTypeAction entities for a provided Azure authorization system and service the action is performed on.
-Listing actions for an Azure subscription "e160b34b-2a0f-41f6-aaf3-09c5a9f43768" and service "Microsoft.Storage".
+Listing actions for an Azure subscription "2c47abb7-ade6-4700-9a19-ac8c191a2ab8" and service "Microsoft.Storage".

 #### Request
 The following example shows a request.